- Location: 15 kilometers west to the coast of County Kerry in Ireland.

 There were a number of Viking attacks on the Skellig Michael in the 9th century.
 The monastery successfully managed to survive the raids.
 Initially, the Monastery started with a handful of monks as a part of the community.
 It had about 12 monks and one abbot in the monastery.
 But in the 12th century the monks left the monastery and went to the Augustinian Monastery at Ballinskelings.
 The Monastery started to become inhabited during the beginning of 1500.
 Later in the 19th century with the construction of two lighthouses Skellig Michael became fully inhabited.

 Activities in Skellig Michael

 This island on which the ancient Monastery is situated does not offer any accommodation facility as it is being protected from any kind of damage.
-However a tourist can stay at some of the popular Hotels in Ireland such as Dublin Hotel, Sligo Hotel, Cork Hotels, Killarney Hotels, Donegal Hotels in Ireland etc.
+However, a tourist can stay at some of the popular Hotels in Ireland such as the Dublin Hotel, Sligo Hotel, Cork Hotels, Killarney Hotels, Donegal Hotels in Ireland, etc.